mattsmithuk/therapy_site/content/homepage/services.md

 header_menu: true
 ---

-In our first session we will conduct an assessment to discuss treatment options.
-You will decide what feels right for you and we will review our progress regularly.
-I offer on-line counselling, Skype and telephone consultations.
+It is important that you feel comfortable with the therapist you choose and with that in mind I offer a free initial 20-minute assessment to discuss your needs and how counselling may help.
+This will give you the opportunity to ask any questions you may have  and give you the opportunity to see whether you feel you would like us to continue working together.
+The pace and frequency of sessions are entirely up to you.
+There is no obligation to book a specified number of future sessions.
+I am able to offer daytime and evening appointments.
+I offer on line counselling and telephone consultations.

+##### Areas of Counselling I Deal With

 I work with all presenting issues however the most common ones are:
 - Loss and Bereavement
 - Anxiety, stress, low mood
 - Depression
 - Relationship Issues, Family Conflict
 - Addiction and Substance misuse
-- Panic Attacks and disorders
+- Panic Attacks and Disorders
 - Generalised Anxiety
 - Self Esteem Issues
 - Anger Management